CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ## Review

-In this exercise you have used the Document Intelligence Studio to create a Document Intelligence resource.
-You then used the service to analyze a receipt.
-From the results that were returned, you saw how Document Intelligence was able to identify specific fields, enabling data from everyday documents to be more easily processed.
-Before you close Document Intelligence Studio, why not try some of the sample receipts, including those in different languages?
+In this lab, you have completed:

+- Creating Document Intelligence resource
+- Analyzing a receipt in Document Intelligence Studio

 ## You have successfully completed this lab.